-Pax Christi USA is excited to announce that our Lent 2023 reflection booklet, Witnesses on the Way: Reflections for Lent 2023 is now on sale and available for order!
+Pax Christi USA is excited to announce that our Lent 2023 reflection booklet, Witnesses on the Way: Reflections for Lent 2023 is now available for order!

 These Lenten reflections address the individual and communal, the spiritual and the practical, and serve as guides to this season that combines the call for both personal and social transformation.
 Walking with these authors is like pulling up a chair to engage with stories both new and familiar, to learn things not even guessed at and to have your deepest instincts about following Jesus on the way of peace and nonviolence validated and affirmed.